 This should be happening all year round, but it’s especially important to make sure reading is taking place during the holidays.
-Not only will it keep you and your children’s minds sharper, but it is fun!
 A lot of people have more downtime during the holidays than during other times of the year, so it might be the perfect time to pick up that new novel or non-fiction book you’ve been eyeing.
 Consider getting the kids some new books at the start of the break from school, or take a few trips to the library during the break.
 Find some good fiction and non-fiction books for them to read that are about some of their favorite topics or from their favorite series.
 You can also pick a book or series to read together as a family and take turns reading a chapter after dinner each night.
 If you celebrate a specific holiday this time of year, find some age-appropriate books to teach your children the true meaning of the holiday and read to them as well as let them read aloud for the family.

 Go on a Trip

 A lot of families travel over the holidays anyway, so why not make it educational?
 Maybe you can plan some learning games for the road trip or purchase a new educational app for the tablet to play on the airplane.
 Take every teachable moment you have to tell your kids about geography, the science of airplanes, vehicle safety, weather patterns, and more.
 If you’re not traveling to see family this season, consider going on some local field trips to spark your kids’ interest in a particular subject or to simply have some fun, educational time as a family.
 Local art, history, and science museums are always fun, as are trips to nearby state parks, playgrounds, and nature centers.
 Consider planning a scavenger hunt for the trip or look up some things online about how to make the most of a visit to a particular place.
 You could even go somewhere less educational, like a mall, movie theater, or bowling alley, and just integrate some educational games and teachable moments into your experience.